B2B vs B2C: what are the biggest differences and why does this matter?

 It’s also likely that the B2B buyer has already done some heavy research before approaching (another difference in B2B vs B2C), so consider creating an FAQ section that could answer questions.

-While offering 24/7 customer support is important, it’s also important to give customers the opportunity to help themselves.
+While offering 24/7 customer support is important, it’s also important to allow customers to help themselves.
 According to a McKinsey report, 76% of B2B buyers find it helpful to speak to someone when they’re researching a product or service, but only 15% want to speak to someone when reordering.
 Offering one-click reordering, or even recurring subscriptions, can improve customer satisfaction.

 Another difference in B2B vs B2C is that the B2B buyer will expect their salesperson to thoroughly understand their industry and be well-equipped to answer difficult questions.